top of page

 Before you can fix it, you have to own your part in creating it.
 We often fall into the "Therapist Friend" role because it feels good to be needed.
 It validates our identity as a "good person."

 We train people how to treat us.
-Every time you drop everything to answer a crisis call, or spend hours offering detailed strategy for problems they never actually solve, you are reinforcing the dynamic.
-You are teaching them that you are an emotional pit stop, not a whole person with your own capacity limits.
+Every time you drop everything to answer a crisis call, or spend hours offering detailed strategy for problems they never actually solve, you're reinforcing the dynamic.
+You're teaching them that you're an emotional pit stop, not a whole person with your own capacity limits.

 "The goal of resigning isn't to stop caring.
 It’s to stop carrying things that aren't yours to carry."